OrangeSodahub/Small-3D-Semantic-Segmentation-model/README.md

 # Open3D_assignment
-Open3D GSoC2022 qualification assignment: Implement a small 3D Semantic Segmentation model using Sparse Convolutions and overfit (train and eval on the same data) on the given dataset.
+Implement a small 3D Semantic Segmentation model using Sparse Convolutions and overfit (train and eval on the same data) on the given dataset.

 Environment: **ubuntu20.04**,**python3.8**

-(I've got too busy recently, I have many courses and homeworks to do.
-Additionally my district occured very serious outbreak of COVID-19 so I have little time to do this assignment.
-I have never implemented train and test algorithms handly before.
-This work seems not be great I think but I will spend more time to learn it.)

 ## INSTALL
 Clone the repository and the 'data.npy' is located in **~/dataset/raw/** by default